ahmedfaaid/covid-19-tracker/README.md

 # Covid-19 Tracker

+~~A simple tracker app using [a covid-19 tracker api](https://github.com/ExpDev07/coronavirus-tracker-api).
+It also uses [a free IP geolocation API](https://freegeoip.app/) to detect users' location.~~

-A simple tracker app using [a covid-19 tracker api](https://github.com/ExpDev07/coronavirus-tracker-api).
+A simple tracker app using [a covid-19 tracker api](https://covid-api.com/api/).
 It also uses [a free IP geolocation API](https://freegeoip.app/) to detect users' location.

 ## Getting Started